pjhesbest/pjhesbest/README.md

 I'm a Bioinformatician with experience in microbial ecology and epedimiology.
 I enjoy building analysis workflows that are accesible to people with no coding background, and making resources for collagues to learn how to code!

+My background is in traditional 'wet-lab' microbiology, and it was during my Ph.D studies I began to dip my toes into coding and bioinformatics to be able to conduct the research I had wanted to do for years which was on the subject of microbiomes.
+Since my PhD I have worked on a range of subjects, including bacterial and viral ecology (DNA and RNA viruses) in environmental, agricultural and clinical settings.

 - 🌱 Currently learning: **NextFlow**
 - 🔭 Working on: **SARS-CoV-2 and *Mycobacterium tuberculosis* surveilance, rapid diagnostics with Oxford Nanopore sequencing**
 - 🌍 Languages: **BASH, R, Python, NextFlow**